 Map new business opportunities and risks in an increasingly fractious and polarised US domestic environment

+How will upcoming elections influence business decisions?
 How will greater government intervention impact key sectors?
-Will US-China relations deteriorate further and what would this mean for global companies seeking to operate in both markets?
-How will upcoming elections influence business decisions?
+What will US-China relations mean for global companies seeking to operate in both markets?

 “The US is entering a new age of government policy intervention, driving new opportunities for global businesses able to anticipate and invest into these new vectors of the economy.”